-On Friday April 26, the Health Minister Hon Dr Shane Reti announced the release of the Aotearoa New Zealand Clinical Diagnostic Guidelines for Fetal Alcohol Spectrum Disorder at Papakura Marae in Tāmaki Makaurau / Auckland.
+On Friday April 26, the Health Minister Hon Dr Shane Reti announced a renewal of the government’s priorities to address the scale of harm caused by FASD at Papakura Marae in Tāmaki Makaurau / Auckland.

-Dr Reti, who recently met with three FASD-CAN executives to discuss FASD, also announced a renewal of the government’s priorities to address the disorder.
+Dr Reti, who recently met with three FASD-CAN executives to discuss FASD, was at the marae to launch the Aotearoa New Zealand Clinical Diagnostic Guidelines for Fetal Alcohol Spectrum Disorder.

-This focused on key priority activities which he hopes to progress while in office, including a commitment to train 30 more health professionals to diagnose FASD, a pilot support programme for whānau and caregivers, a national campaign to raise awareness and a revitalisation of the FASD Action Plan.
+He focused on key priority activities which he hopes to progress while in office, including a commitment to train 30 more health professionals to diagnose FASD, a pilot support programme for whānau and caregivers, a national campaign to raise awareness and a revitalisation of the FASD Action Plan.

 FASD-CAN welcomes these developments.
 Since the official end of the FASD Action Plan in 2019, we have called for it to be reviewed and revised, as well as for better funding and inter-agency commitment to its implementation.
 We also welcome the news of a national campaign to raise awareness of FASD, as we know this will be so important for our whānau in terms of both prevention and addressing stigma.
 And we look forward to any potential collaboration with the community-led pilot programme mentioned by the to Minister to support individuals, whānau and caregivers living with FASD.